alexm-dev/runa/README.md

 A fast and lightweight console file browser written in Rust

-runner is a minimal terminal file browser focused on speed and simplicity.
+runner is a minimalist terminal file manager focused on speed and simplicity.

 It allows you to navigate directories, view file listings, and perform typical file browser actions.

 This project is a work in progress.
 It is being actively developed and will change over time.

+## What's New in v0.2.0
+- Multi-Pane Layout: New Preview and Origin (Parent) panes for better context.
+- Extended Configuration: Customize border style, colors of entries for each pane and more...
+- Reactive Engine: Re-engineerd event loop for much better performance

 ## Features
 - Navigate directories in the Terminal
 - Lightweight and minimal memory usage
 - Cross-platform: Works on Linux, Windows and macOS.
 - Configurable keybindings via TOML configuration file.

-### Usage

-Run runner with:
-`rn`

 ## Installation